According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 2.

-The things which we all use in our daily life are made up of different types of materials.
-All these materials have mass, shape and are classified on the basis of many criteria, including their physical states, properties of materials, etc.
+The things, which we all use in our daily life are made up of different types of materials.
+All these materials have mass, shape and are classified based on many criteria, including their physical states, properties of materials, etc.

 Properties of Materials

 Based on the different properties, materials can be differentiated into their respective groups.
 Listed below are the properties of materials.

 - At first, the materials can be sorted into their groups based on the 3 states of matter- Solids, liquids and gases.

 - The second criteria used for sorting the materials is based on their appearance.
 The appearance of materials varies in colour, texture, hardness, softness and lustre.